Endokomuna: 1950s

 With Piasecki's help, the government signed an accord with the Church in 1950 - the Church had to support the regime's economic policies, condemn anti-government activities and limit Vatican's authority to doctrinal and canonical domains in exchange for guaranteed freedom of religion, religious instruction in public schools, and allowed existence of Catholic institutions.
 In 1952, Piasecki registered the PAX Association, which would become the centre of Endecja-affiliated and Catholic supporters of the communist regime.
 In 1956, Poland was thrown into disarray by Nikita Khrushchev's denouncement of Stalinism, which divided the Polish communists into two camps - the Puławska group which favored rapid de-Stalinization, and the Natolin faction that urged caution.
 This event gave PAX a lot of influence, as both camps were willing to grant it concessions in exchange for support.
 Nevertheless, PAX found the de-Stalinization "traumatizing" and warned against "excessive democratization" which would undermine state authority and test Moscow's patience, thus siding with the Natolin faction.

+Piasecki's support for the Natolin faction, which was considered to consist of Stalinists and neo-Stalinists, helped entrench Endecja influence in the communist ranks.
+The Natolins embraced antisemitism and Polish nationalism, and rallied against the anti-Stalin reformists not only by branding them revisionists, but also pointed out the Jewish and intelligentsia background of many reformers.
+While the Natolin faction was unsuccessful in halting De-Stalinization, many Natolins would later join the Moczarite "police faction" that emerged in the early 1960s.
+Banáš stated that the Moczarites were "in fact a rejuvenated offshoot of the disintegrated Natolin faction".

 As the result of the Polish October, Władysław Gomułka was reinstated as the general-secretary and immediately announced his vision of the "Polish road to socialism", considered "a mishmash of ethnonationalism, populism, and communist orthodoxy".
 Gomułka's rule marked a "renaissance" for Endecja and gave rise to Endo-Communism - PAX was rapidly expanding its membership, and the government also dissolved the "Patriotic Priests" association and put it directly under PAX's tutelage.
 Endokomuna as an organized movement then emerged in 1956 after Polish October, which put Władysław Gomułka in power.
 Gomułka's beliefs contributed to the emergence of Endo-Communism - he was accused of "right-nationalist deviation" in 1948 and spent over 3 years in prison, and after coming to power in 1956, he became a champion of a “Polish road to socialism”.
 Gomułka promised "a truly national communism" in Poland - his reforms included restoring the autonomy and granting concessions to the Catholic Church as well as dismissing Soviet advisers and military officers from Poland in favor of an exclusively Polish administration.
 His rhetoric stressed the importance of Polish national autonomy, and he sought to legitimatize the communist rule in Poland through Polish nationalism.